 The competitor can be accompanied by, at most, one groom.
-The competitor who misses the finish-line checkpoint must present her/his horse at the veterinary inspection within 30 minutes after having passed the end of the route checkpoint.
+The competitor who misses the finishline checkpoint must present their horse at the veterinary inspection within 30 minutes after having passed the end of the route checkpoint.

 The final inspection will take place before the MA phase.